Eric-Chung-0511/Eric-Chung-0511/README.md

 ## 💡 What I Do

 🔹 **Machine Learning & AI Enthusiast**
-Hands-on in **computer vision**, **NLP**, and **model deployment**, with a focus on building useful, explainable, and well-integrated AI solutions.
+Hands-on in **deep learning**, **computer vision**, **NLP**, and **model deployment**, with a focus on building useful, explainable, and well-integrated AI solutions.

-🔹 **Engineer Turned Data Explorer**
+🔹 **Engineer Turned AI Builder**
-From managing construction schedules and cost to training models, I carry the same structured, iterative mindset — whether it’s defining MVPs or analyzing feature contributions.
+From managing construction schedules to orchestrating multi-model AI systems, I carry the same structured, iterative mindset—whether defining MVPs or architecting segmentation pipelines.
+I bring ideas from concept to working code: background replacement with Lab color space correction, multimodal fusion with YOLO + CLIP, morphological feature extractors that enhance CNN reasoning.

+🔹 **Data Quality Advocate**
-I also have experience with **feature engineering**, **data preprocessing**, and **traditional machine learning pipelines**.
-I believe in the principle of _"Garbage in, garbage out"_: a lesson that applies as much to XGBoost as it does to a poorly defined CPM schedule.
-A well-prepared dataset, like a well-sequenced project timeline, determines everything downstream.
+I believe in _"Garbage in, garbage out"_—a lesson that applies as much to training transformers as it does to a poorly defined CPM schedule.
+Whether it's feature engineering for XGBoost or preprocessing for diffusion models, a well-prepared dataset determines everything downstream.

 ---